sicherha/forbidden_funcs/README.md

 ```sh
 sudo make install
 ```
-This will install `forbidden_func_check.so` into GCC's plugin directory, i.e.
+This will install `forbidden_funcs.so` into GCC's plugin directory, i.e.
 `/usr/lib/gcc/<target>/<version>/plugin`.

 ## Using the plugin